ritchielawrence/cmdow/README.md

   file    File to execute/open.
 Use double quotes if filename contains spaces. args    Optional arguments passed on to the application.
 Specify any args
           exactly as you would if executing/opening the file directly.

-  Eg /P instructs Notepad to send the specified file to the default printer, then quit.
-This example prints readme.txt without displaying any windows:-

-    CMDOW /RUN /HID notepad /P readme.txt

-  CMDOW can be used to create autorun CDs that work on all Win32 platforms.
-  Copy CMDOW.EXE to the CD and create an autorun.inf file.
-Here is a sample:-

-    [autorun]
-    open=cmdow /run /max \video.mpg
-    icon=myicon.ico
-    shell\readme=Read &Me
-    shell\readme\command=cmdow /run \readme.htm
 </pre>

 ## Examples<a name="examples"></a>